syncfusion-content/flutter-docs/Flutter/datagrid/summaries.md

 # Summaries in Flutter DataGrid (SfDataGrid)

-## Table summaries
+## Table summary

-The `SfDataGrid` provides built-in support to display concise information about the `DataGridSource.rows` by using table summary rows.
-The table summary value is calculated based on all the data grid rows in the `DataGridSource.rows` property.
-You can add a table summary row to the data grid by adding the `GridTableSummaryRow` to the `SfDataGrid.tableSummaryRows` collection.
+The `SfDataGrid` provides built-in support to display concise information about the rows by using table summary rows.
+The table summary value is calculated based on all the rows in the `DataGridSource.rows` property.
+You can add a table summary row to the datagrid by adding the `GridTableSummaryRow` to the `SfDataGrid.tableSummaryRows` collection.

-The calculated summary value will be passed as a parameter to the `DataGridSource.buildTableSummaryCellWidget` method.
-You have to set a widget for the table summary column by overriding the `DataGridSource.buildTableSummaryCellWidget`.
+DataGrid does not automatically display the summary values.
+To display the summary value, you need to override the `buildTableSummaryCellWidget` method in the `DataGridSource` class.
+The calculated summary value is passed as a parameter to the `DataGridSource.buildTableSummaryCellWidget` method.
+So, you need to return the required widget with the summary value.

 ### Display table summary for row